-MEMORIES OF '82

-Memories of 1982 and the futility of following the unions were a powerful factor in defeating the strike.
-Then, railworkers were attacked together, and though they had the same need to defend themselves, they were divided by their ASLEF or NUR membership cards.
-When BR unilaterally imposed flexible rostering, ASLEF struck.
-The NUR, instead of showing . solidarity, (though many of its members did), actually distributed propaganda in support of flexible rostering, having already accepted it.
-ASLEF caved in and went to arbitration, calling off the strike.
-In June, the NUR struck in support of a pay claim and against redundancies.
-Its then general secretary Sid Weighell had already been secretly negociating the scrapping of all guard jobs on trains with BR.
-ASLEF instructed its members to cross the picket lines!
-The
+the NUR had pushed this dispute as a "guards-only" dispute, rather than as a battle to be fought by and in the interests of all railway workers.
+Their isolation from other railway workers would be increased if BR carried out its threat to pay no rail workers during the strike - a cynical move aimed at turning drivers and other rail workers (who would be laid off as a result of the strike) against the guards.
+They could be sure that other unions would hang around and watch their isolated destruction.
+Memories need only go back as far as the miners' strike to see the reality of TUC solidarity as they sat there bleating about the need to observe 'legality', as if the law was there to help workers win strikes!
 This strike started well.
 Guerilla actions from region to region, with railworkers taking action on their own initiative.
 A guard from London Bridge said: "When we heard guards in Glasgow and S.Wales were sacked we decided at London Bridge that if BR went ahead with the sacking on Friday we'd be out on Monday and the word would spread."
 This was how the guards should have continued, going out immediately to all railway workers.

-The strike collapsed.
-Then, amazingly, the next day, ASLEF came out on strike, as BR turned its attention on the drivers regarding flexible rostering, with the ultimatum ' accept it or be sacked'!
-This time it was the TUC who called the strike off.
-Divided and bewildered, the workers were easily defeated by their "own" unions!

 The defeat of the strike came, not with the result of the ballot, but from the fact that workers accepted the idea of a ballot ib the first place.
-Even if there had been a vote in favour of strike action, an NUR strike campaign along the lines proposed by Jimmy Knapp would have left the guards isolated, and, sooner or later, defeated

-Waiting for the ballot meant a defusing of the situation.
+Even if there had been a vote in favour of strike action, an NUR strike campaign along the lines proposed by Jimmy Knapp would have left the guards isolated, and, sooner or later, defeated Waiting for the ballot meant a defusing of the situation.
 It made it seem as if things were out of the hands of ordinary workers.
-It gave time, for BR to wage its expensive propaganda campaign.
-Unbelievably, as we go to press, the history of the '82 rail strikes repeats itself.
+It gave time for BR to wage its expensive propaganda campaign. workers and miners.
+He accepted a measly 5% wage-rise when many rail workers were keen for strike action.
+He ignored and then condemned the courageous actions of his members at Coalville and Margam, for example.
+He instructed the guards in Scotland and S.Wales to comply with the BR ultimatum of August 16th by returning to work.
+It is not just the political power or the privileges of the union leaders that makes the unions our class enemies.
+The unions are part of the capitalist system, selling our labour power to the bosses, and selling the bosses' "austerity programmes" back to us.
+They are capitalism's pimps, and we must have no hesitation in striking at them as much as at the government or the state.
+STOP PRESS Unbelievably, as we go to press, the history of the '82 rail strikes repeats itself.
 This time, clearly, as farce!
 Despite the fact that ASLEF had already accepted driver-only trains in principle, 500 of its members were simultaneously on strike against it, with the guards.
 In fact more of its members refused to work than NUR members!
 Need we say it again?
 UNIONS DIVIDE THE WORKING CLASS !!
 Workers must take responsibility not to let these bastards divide them successfully.
 If effective resistance on the railways is to continue, these drivers must make common cause with guards currently in dispute, outside of and against the unions.